Wardun Yussof

-Mohammad Wardun bin Yussof (born 14 September 1981) is a Bruneian former footballer who played as a goalkeeper.
+Mohammad Wardun bin Yussof (born 14 September 1981) is a Bruneian footballer who plays as a goalkeeper for Kasuka FC of the Brunei Super League.
 One of the finest goalkeepers Brunei has ever produced, Wardun took the mantle left by Ibrahim Abu Bakar and Yunos Yusof and spent over 20 years at the top of his field representing the national team as well as DPMM FC at club level, winning the S.League in 2015 as well as the Singapore Premier League in 2019.

 Club career

 Wardun played for DPMM from 2006 to 2024, having returned from Wijaya FC after a brief spell in 2004.
 Previously, he was a squad member of the Brunei team that participated in the M-League.